-Moundsville Power, LLC is proposing the redevelopment of a significant portion of an EPA Superfund Brownfield Site, located approximately three miles south of Moundsville, West Virginia, in Marshall County.
+Moundsville Power, LLC is proposing the redevelopment of a significant portion of a former chemical manufacturing plant site, located approximately three miles south of Moundsville, West Virginia, in Marshall County.

 This site will host a 549 megawatt (MW), clean-burning natural gas power plant and feature the most efficient combined cycle electric generation technology available.
 The project will support hundreds of skilled construction jobs and many long term, highly paid positions during the plant's long operating life and utilize local abundant West Virginia natural gas.
 Additionally, this plant will provide the low cost and reliable electricity needed to keep West Virginia businesses competitive and help offset the effect of coal plant closings in the area.

 Moundsville Power will be a natural gas fueled electric generating station that will utilize state-of-the-art, clean-technology with a capacity of 549 MW.

 The project site is located approximately three miles south of Moundsville, West Virginia, between the Ohio River, WV Route 2 and the Moundsville Golf Course.

-Moundsville Power is placed on approximately 40 acres of a 280 acre, EPA Superfund Brownfield Site that had been operated by various entities as a chemical production site since 1953.
+Moundsville Power is placed on approximately 40 acres of a 280 acre, former chemical manufacturing plant site that had been operated by various entities as a chemical production site since 1953.
 In addition to providing a positive reuse of this site, the project may stimulate additional economic development by attracting industrial development to the site to utilize the plant’s excess steam production and significant infrastructure upgrades.

 Moundsville Power will utilize a natural gas fueled electric generating station.
 The state-of-the-art, clean-burning station has a capacity of 549 MW.
 The plant design will consist of two combustion turbine generators (CTGs), connected to two heat recovery steam generators (HRSGs).
 The HRSGs harness exhaust heat from the CTGs to generate high-quality, superheated steam.
 The steam is generated into electricity in an environmentally friendly and efficient manner through a single steam turbine (ST).